fastfetch-cli/fastfetch/README.md

 - Tweaked performance flags. 📈

 ## Credits
 All core features and structure belong to the original Fasfetch project.
+Just submitted my own personal config.

 ## Below is everything you need to know about installing, modifying and/or building Fastfetch.